Search

 Level five emergency responders are “on-scene incident commanders.”
 On-scene incident commanders carry overall responsibility for managing the emergency scenario by establishing objectives, planning, strategizing, and implementing tactics.
 In other words, these employees lead the response team.

-Level five incident commanders must 24 hours of initial training, and training on additional Incident Commander topics.
+Level five incident commanders must receive 24 hours of initial training, and training on additional Incident Commander topics.
 These employees must also complete an annual refresher.

 For a new incident commander, Lion recommends these two courses: